Rajat-Rathaur/readme/README.md

-The spirit is beyond destruction.
-No one can bring an end to spirit which is everlasting. | **by Bhagavad Gita**
+Choose a job you love, and you will never have to work a day in your life.  | **by Confucius**